 By arbitrarily setting the same value for the area of each cross-section, we can calculate their corresponding water flow depth values, .
 By using these y values to solve for their corresponding wetted perimeters, it turns out that the semi-circular channel provides us with the smallest wetted perimeter value.
 We can then say that the semi-circular channel is the most economical channel of all the cross-sections.

 However, although semi-circular channels would need the least materials to line a channel, they are actually the most difficult channel shape to build.
 If we consider the other cross-sectional shapes for a given area, the trapezoidal channel provides us with the next smallest value for the wetted perimeter.
 Trapezoidal channels are also easier to build than semi-circular channels, making them almost like the go-to cross-section for open channels nowadays.

 Using our open channel flow calculator

-You can use our open channel flow calculator to find the water flow rate for custom-sized channel designs and for the most economic cross-sections.
-When using the custom design option in the design field, you may enter your desired values for the channel dimensions.
-The calculator will then tell you the cross-sectional area of the water flow as well as the channel's wetted perimeter, its hydraulic radius, mass flow rate, and volumetric flow rate.
+You can use our open channel flow calculator to find the water flow rate for custom-sized channel designs and the most economic cross-sections.
+You may enter your desired values for the channel dimensions when using the custom design option in the design field.
+The calculator will then tell you the cross-sectional area of the water flow, the channel's wetted perimeter, its hydraulic radius, mass flow rate, and volumetric flow rate.

 On the other hand, when selecting the most efficient design option, you can simply input the water flow depth.
-Once you select the channel surface roughness coefficient and enter a channel slope, you will see the results.
-In this option, we've utilized the constants given in the table from thepart of this text to calculate efficient and economical designs of open channels.
+Once you choose the channel surface roughness coefficient and enter a channel slope, you will see the results.
+In this option, we've utilized the constants given in the table from the Most efficient cross-section of open channels part of this text to calculate efficient and economical designs of open channels.